MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 To follow this Getting Started, all you need is:

-* :guilabel:`AnimatedMascot` MicroEJ Application will be used in this Getting Started.
+* :guilabel:`AnimatedMascot` Application will be used in this Getting Started.
   Please contact :ref:`our support team <get_support>` to get the code for this demo.
 It will soon be released publicly.
-* An Internet connection to access Github repositories & MicroEJ Central Repository.
+* An Internet connection to access Github repositories & :ref:`Module Repositories <module_repositories>`.
 * i.MX RT1170 EVK board, available `here <https://www.nxp.com/design/design-center/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVK>`__.
 * RK055HDMIPI4MA0 display panel, available `here <https://www.nxp.com/part/RK055HDMIPI4MA0>`__.